AppSellMe/ios-sdk-release/README.md

 This installs AppSell SDK as a framework.
 Declare `import AppSellSDK` in your swift file to use the library.

+### Manual install
+If you don't want to use cocoapods you can grab framework directly, it's placed in `SDK` folder of this repository.

 ### Objective C support
 SDK is written in swift.
 If your app doesn't contain any swift code yet, you should set **Always Embed Swift Standard Libraries** complier option on **Build Settings** page to **Yes**.